masc-ucsc/docs/docs/pyrope/06-functions.md

 Only anonymous lambdas are supported — there is no global scope for functions, procedures, or modules.
-The only way for a file to access a lambda is to have access to a local variable with a definition or to "import" a variable from another file.
+The only way for a file to access a lambda is to have access to a local binding with a definition or to `import` a `pub` lambda from another file.

 ```pyrope
 const a_3 = { 3 }             // just scope, not a lambda.
 Scope is evaluated now